actionshrimp/actionshrimp.github.io/README.markdown

 #### If you want to be awesome.
 - Proudly display the 'Powered by Octopress' credit in the footer.
 - Add your site to the Wiki so we can watch the community grow.

+#### Dave's Notes
+- On OSX use `bundle exec guard start -i` to start livereload, as `bundle exec guard` doesn't allow browsers to connect for some reason.
+- Start the preview server with `bundle exec rake preview`